linroger/Wealth-of-Nations/Financial Markets/Financial Trading and Markets/Chapter 2 Securities Markets.md

 A variety of types of quotation types are used in the trading of currencies.
 Currency traders must become familiar also with the way that currencies are quoted in the particular environment in which they work.
 When a currency pair is quoted, the first currency or the denominator currency in the pair is typically called the base currency and the second or numerator currency is the counter or quote currency.
 In most quotations, the U.S. dollar is the base currency, and quotes are expressed in units of counter currency per USD (e.g., JPY/USD or CAD/USD).
 The normal exceptions to this convention are quotes involving the euro, the pound sterling, and the Australian dollar; these three are quoted as dollars per foreign currency.
 Other quotation conventions are as follows from the perspective of a U.S. trader:
 1. Direct quotations (home price of foreign currency, e.g.,  $\mathbb{S}1.8000/\mathfrak{E})$  2.
 Indirect quotations (foreign price of home currency, e.g.,    $\pm0.5556/\mathbb{S})$  3.
 European quotations (price of USD, e.g.,  $\mathrm{CHF1.8000/\Phi}$  )

- 4. American quotations (price of foreign currency,   $\S0.5556/\mathrm{CHF})$  .
-European quotes are more common except when trades involve the following currencies:    $\pounds_{\mathrm{UK}},\,\S_{\mathrm{AU}},$   and  $\S_{\mathrm{NZ}}$  .
+ 2. American quotations (price of foreign currency,   $\S0.5556/\mathrm{CHF})$  .
+European quotes are more common except when trades involve the following currencies:    $£_{\mathrm{UK}},\,\S_{\mathrm{AU}},$   and  $\S_{\mathrm{NZ}}$  .

- 5. Outright quotations are the price of a currency in the forward market quoted in terms of a second currency.
+ 3. Outright quotations are the price of a currency in the forward market quoted in terms of a second currency.

- 6. Point (or swap) quotations are quotations for a currency in forward markets in terms of the premium or discount relative to the spot price.
+ 4. Point (or swap) quotations are quotations for a currency in forward markets in terms of the premium or discount relative to the spot price.
 Generally forward spreads exceed spot spreads due to higher uncertainty in forward markets.

- 7. Forward quotations are often made in percentage terms as follows: a.
+ 5. Forward quotations are often made in percentage terms as follows: a.
 Forward premium or discount as a percent per annum (European terms):

 $$
 [(\mathrm{Spot\,rate}-\mathrm{forward\,rate})\div\mathrm{forward\,rate}]\times1200/n